Epidiah/star-something-probably/character creation.md

 * a Species, because we're all alien in some way or form,
 * And a Destiny, which covers what happens when they are not covered by a high Daring die and suffer harm as a result.

-Let's start with my most thought out part, the Adventurer Type.

 ## Adventurer Type
+You can choose which Adventurer Type you want, or you can roll for it.
+To choose, peruse the list of available types for one that suits your needs.
+Then choose one of the dice available for that type, and start the game with a token appropriate to that die.
+If you happened to choose the Lone Adventurer, you may start with two tokens, each one from a different die that is available to you.

-Roll all five dice.
+If you choose to roll, roll all five dice.
 The three highest determine your adventurer type.
 If there's a tie that put four or five dice in your top three slots, you can choose among those dice which three you want, or you can pick four dice and go for the Lone Adventurer.

+Also note which dice roll a 6 here.
+Those determine the tokens you begin the game with.
+If you rolled a Compelling [6], Daring [3], Expertise [6], Sneaky [2], and Thriving [4], you are a Wise Adventurer with a Rumor and Foresight token at the beginning of the game.

 Note: This method might make a combination of characters who don't have all the die types covered.
 That's something that *could* be fixed in character creation, but that won't guarantee having the a full set at game time what with everyone's schedules being what they are.
 Instead, at the start of each session, anyone who wants to, can swap one of their die types for one they don't have for the remainder of that session.
 This doesn't change any one's Adventurer Type, just the dice they have available for that session.
 Even with only two characters who have the exact same Adventurer Type, this should be enough to cover the full spread.